ThePolishLukaszI/AGABOS_Automation_Files/SECURITY.md

 **Lukasz Ilnicki**
 Email: lukasz.ilnicki.12@gmail.com

-> Note: This contact is for demonstration purposes only.
-No official response or patching will be provided for vulnerabilities in this repository.

 ---

 ## Security Guidelines

 - Do not use this repository for production purposes.
 - Treat this repository as a **sandbox** for demonstration and learning.
-- Avoid sharing sensitive information; any real credentials or private data should **never** be included.

 ---